 Level 1 includes financial instruments that are measured on the basis of quotations obtained from liquid markets.
-A market is considered as liquid if quotations are regularly available.
+A market is considered liquid if quotations are regularly available.
 This group included all securities with publicly quoted prices.

 Level 2 includes financial instruments measures using generally approved measurement techniques or models which are based on assumptions made on the basis of observable market prices.
 For example, the fair value of a financial instrument allocated to Level 2 may be based on the value derived from the market quotation of components of an instrument.
-This group includes interest derivatives and other instruments that are not traded in liquid markets.
+This group includes, among other things, interest rate derivatives, including interest rate swaps, as well as other instruments not traded in liquid markets.
+The valuation methods for these instruments are based on generally accepted calculation models.